You can finally say goodbye to WP Rocket and replace it with SG Optimizer.

-A main benefit of SG Optimizer is that it uses server-side caching + binaries instead of file-based caching done by other cache plugins.
-In other words, SG Optimizer is more efficient.
+A main benefit of SG Optimizer is that it uses server-side caching and binaries instead of the file-based caching done by WP Rocket and other cache plugins, which is significantly faster.

 1. SuperCacher Settings